aegis-icons/aegis-icons/CONTRIBUTING.md

   - *Examples (not limited to):* site only has login page and nothing else, search results don't answer what that app / site is either.
   - It's not enough that you tell what the app / site does, we need at least **some** evidence from the web.
 Otherwise it counts as *"suspiciously shady"*.
 - Ad networks
-  - Most of them belongs to *"suspiciously shady"*, because of often these services violate privacy on other users expense.
+  - Most of them belongs to *"suspiciously shady"* category, because often these services violate privacy on other users expense (among other things).
   - *Exception:* ad networks with ethical standpoints (**no** user tracking / data collecting, dark patterns, high malware monitoring etc.)

 # Not approved